confluentinc/event-streaming-patterns/docs/stream-processing/logical-and.md

 );
 ```

-We can now join those two streams.
+We can now join these two Event Streams.
 Events with the same `user_id` are
-considered equal, and we'll specifically look at events that happen
+considered equal, and we will specifically look at Events that happen
 `WITHIN 1 DAY`:

 ```sql